markdom/specification/1.0/markdom.md

 This event represents the begin of a sequence of [*Markdom list items*].

-Calling this method must be must be followed by a call to `onListItemBegin` or `onListItemsEnd`.
+Calling this method must be followed by a call to `onListItemBegin` or `onListItemsEnd`.
 A corresponding call to `onListItemsEnd` must eventually occur.

 ###### `onListItemsEnd` {#api-handler-handler-onlistitemsend}